jmjos/ratatoskr/docs/install.md

 - Ubuntu 18.04 (tested) or 19.10 (tested) & Boost Libs & pugixml
 - CentOS 7 & boost-devel.x86_64 & pugixml-devel.x86_64
 - cmake 3.10.2
-- SystemC 2.3.3 www.accellera.org/images/downloads/standards/systemc/systemc-2.3.3.gz
+- [SystemC 2.3.3] (www.accellera.org/images/downloads/standards/systemc/systemc-2.3.3.gz)
-- cmake assumes an installation of systemc to ``/usr/local/systemc-2.3.3`` If not the case, please modify simulator/CMakeLists.txt
+- cmake assumes an installation of systemc to ``/usr/local/systemc-2.3.3``.
+If not the case, please modify simulator/CMakeLists.txt
-- installation of 0MQ, see http://zeromq.org/intro:get-the-software
+- installation of ZeroMQ, see http://zeromq.org/intro:get-the-software

 If you are using Ubuntu 16, you must compile against SystemC 2.3.1a!

 #### Building with build script
 We provide a build script, which relys on cmake.
 It is provided run it via:
 ```
-> cd simulator
+cd ~/ratatoskr/simulator
-> ./build
+./build.sh
 ```

 #### Building with cmake
 Go into simulator folder.
 Simply type
 ```
-> cd simulator
+cd simulator
-> cmake .
+cmake .
-> make
+make
 ```

 To use a subfolder and multi-thread build:
 ```
-> mkdir build
+mkdir build
-> cd build
+cd build
-> cmake ..
+cmake ..
-> make -j
+make -j
-> cp sim ..
+cp sim ..
 ```

 #### Building with CLion

-Works out-of-the-box using "Open Existing Project" and then opening the CMakeLists.txt in the prject folder.
+Works out-of-the-box using "Open Existing Project" and then opening the CMakeLists.txt in the project folder.
 You need to change one thing which is, the Generation path:
 - File -> Settings -> Build, Execuation, Deployment -> CMake.
 Now set the Generation path to the current folder i.e. '.'.

 Enjoy.